Today, web developers have a wide range of options available when it comes to choosing a programming language for web

 As a result, the system gets messy very quickly.
 In addition, Node Js is single threaded, making instruction execution to be performed in sequence.

-That means, the concurrency support in Node JS as not agile as it should be.
+That means, the concurrency support in Node JS is as not agile as it should be.

 Error handling in Go language has a uniquely different approach.
-Golang demands explicit error checking with the code written.
+Golang demands explicit error checking with the lines of code that are written.

 But, on the positive side, it does also ensure better consistency and flawless result.

 In Node JS, error handling can be inconsistent at times.
 But, it offers better and clear error handling than Golang with common throw-catch handling technique.

 And the best part is that a lot of web developers are already familiar with this technique.